sdsanchezm/csharp-all/challenge_MicrosoftBuild/README_DAVS.md

 		- Create a razor component inside of a Blazor app `dotnet new razorcomponent -n Todo -o Pages`
 	- To create a blazor app (using the blazorserver template): `dotnet new blazorserver -o BlazingPizzaSite -f net6.0`
 		- To create a new component in an existing blazor app: `dotnet new razorcomponent -n PizzaBrowser -o Pages -f net6.0` (`-n` name, `-o` folder `-f` version of dotnet)
-	- To create a new blazor server project with no https: `dotnet new blazorserver -o BlazingPizza --no-https true -f net6.0`
+	- To create a new blazor server project with no https:
+		- `dotnet new blazorserver -o BlazingPizza --no-https true -f net6.0`
 	- To create an API with minimal API:
 		- `dotnet new web -o MegaStoreWhatever -f net6.0`
+	- To install Swagger (Swashbuckle):
+		- `dotnet add package Swashbuckle.AspNetCore --version 6.1.4`

 ## Folders Organization